NervanaSystems/neon/doc/source/optree.rst

     f = ng.mean(x) # f is an optree

 3. **`OpTreeNode.build()`.** The `OpTreeNode.build()` is called internally by
 the first two cases.
-The build function do the type checking and append the shape to the op_dict.
+The build function does the type checking and appends the shape to the op_dict.
 When the first op is 'assign', the op-tree will be executed automatically.

 .. code:: python